KDE/digikam-doc/color_management/camera_profiles.rst

 Many excellent professional and amateur photographers save all their images as in-camera Jpegs and work exclusively in the sRGB color space.
 But if you want to work in a larger color space, or if you want to work with RAW files (even if you output sRGB image files from your RAW files), read on.

 If you are reading this manual you probably are shooting RAW images with a digital dSLR and you are hoping that somewhere in the arcane waters of color management lies the answer to how to get a nice picture from your RAW image file.
-And you're right!
 The next thing you need is the right camera profile for developing your RAW image.
 But first let's answer the question you really might have been asking.

 .. figure:: images/cm_raw_preview_embedded.webp
     :alt: